Guernsey Police: Joint Emergency Services Control Centre (JESCC)

-In 2015, Guernsey Police's control room for bailiwick and the Islands of Guernsey, Alderney, Herm, and Sark was combined into one central location.
-Operators in the room use a bespoke computer-aided dispatch software to manage, Police, Guernsey Ambulance and Rescue Service, Guernsey Fire and Rescue Service, and Guernsey Coastguard 999 (emergency telephone number) Calls.
-All four emergency services were merged into one area and all operators are trained to deal with emergency and non-emergency calls, similar to the Police 101 and the NHS 111 services.
+In 2015, Guernsey Police's control room was combined into one central location for the Islands of Guernsey, Alderney, Herm, and Sark.
+Operators in the room use a bespoke computer-aided dispatch software to manage, Police, Guernsey Ambulance and Rescue Service, Guernsey Fire and Rescue Service and 999 (emergency telephone number) Calls.
+All three emergency services were merged into one area and all operators are trained to deal with emergency and non-emergency calls, similar to the Police 101 and the NHS 111 services.
 JESCC does not offer on the phone medical advice like the 111 service but triages calls through a standardised set of questions as part of their computer-aided dispatch system.

-Guernsey Coastguard is also based within the Joint Emergency Services control centre and maintains and 24/7 watch on Channel 16 VHF and its local frequency, VHF channel 20.
-Guernsey Costguard also broadcasts marine Navigation Warnings for the terrestrial waters within the Bailiwick of Guernsey.
+Guernsey Coastguard is based at St Peter Port Harbour and maintains 24/7 watch on Channel 16 VHF and its local frequency, VHF channel 20.
+It also broadcasts marine Navigation Warnings for the terrestrial waters within the Bailiwick of Guernsey.